alihamzagondal007/PlantCureNet/README.md

 #   Trained Model Weights

-The trained weights of GRI-Net used can be downloaded from the link below.
+The trained weights of GRI-Net can be downloaded from the link below.

 **Download:**
 **[GRI-Net weights](https://drive.google.com/file/d/1DJ-dFmTE2NMZ83-OVPkugIEVtSLSG545/view?usp=sharing)**